 Thanksgiving can be easier (and less stressful) if someone else cooks, cleans up, and takes care of the leftovers.
 The good news is that there are some restaurants in Little Rock, Arkansas, that do just that this holiday season.

 Thanksgiving brunch is usually served on the Mezzanine also from 11 a.m to 3 p.m.
-And, the Capital Bar & Grill is serving a three-course prix-fixe Thanksgiving dinner from 11 a.m. to 9 p.m. for $38 per person, but you can also order off a limited menu if you're not up for turkey and all the fixings.
+And, the Capital Bar & Grill traditionally serves a three-course prix-fixe Thanksgiving dinner from 11 a.m. to 9 p.m. for a fixed price, but you can also order off a limited menu if you're not up for turkey and all the fixings.

 If you're not in the mood for traditional Thanksgiving food, you can order off the regular menu.
 All Cracker Barrel locations serve turkey and dressing from 11 a.m. until close on Thanksgiving Day.
 You can also order your meal for pick-up.
-Locations in Little Rock are at Springhill Drive, Shackleford Road, West Commerce Street, and Skyline Drive.
+Locations in Little Rock are at Springhill Drive, Shackleford Road, West Commerce Street (Bryant), and Skyline Drive (Conway).

 This Thanksgiving dinner is normally a sellout because of the one-of-a-kind experience provided by the staff of the park.
-The feast is located in the rustic timber-and-stone lodge built in the 1930s by the Civilian Conservation Corps in Petit Jean State Park, the state's first state park, in Morrilton, Arkansas, which is about 70 miles from Little Rock.
+The feast is traditionally located in the rustic timber-and-stone lodge built in the 1930s by the Civilian Conservation Corps in Petit Jean State Park, the state's first state park, in Morrilton, Arkansas, which is about 70 miles from Little Rock.
 The cozy ambiance in a beautiful natural setting makes this an ideal escape if you're traveling with a special someone this holiday season.

-This upscale Thanksgiving buffet featuring turkey, ham, casseroles, soup, salad, homemade bread, and all the fixings is offered in a lovely setting at the Mountain Harbor Resort & Spa at Lake Ouachita.
-It's a bit of a drive at 82 miles from Little Rock, but it's worth the journey for a traditional Thanksgiving feast and event unlike any other around.
+This upscale Thanksgiving buffet featuring traditional holiday foods is offered in a lovely setting at the Mountain Harbor Resort & Spa at Lake Ouachita.
+It's a bit of a drive at 82 miles from Little Rock, but it's worth the journey for an excellent feast in the countryside that's usually sold out every year.